gkkpch/volumio-initramfs/README.md

 |conf|Environment configuration
 |scripts|initramfs scripts (custom and standard functions)
 |init|init script
+|mkinitramfs-custom.sh|adapted script (replace standard initramfs script folder)

 ## Folder **scripts/functions**
-These are basically taken unmodified from ```/usr/share/initramfs-tools/scripts```.
-Only a few of the functions are used.
+This is basically an unmodified copy from ```/usr/share/initramfs-tools/scripts/functions```.
+Only a few of them are used.
-(Debian 10 from spring 2020, after the release of Volumio 3).
+(Based on Debian 10 from spring 2020, after the release of Volumio 3, still valid).

 Known issue: Still missing is plymouth preparation, as there were crash difficulties with plymouth at that particular time.